bluegreen-labs/.github/profile/README.md

 > [!NOTE]
 > Out of an abundance of caution, considering data sovereignity and enshitification, we [now mirror our most valuable assest on Codeberg](https://codeberg.org/bluegreen-labs).
 > Published data, code should be formally indexed on Zenodo (with a DOI) and might, or might not, be migrated to Codeberg.
-For we will work of off github projects, but might revise this policy depending on the geopolitical situation.
+For now we will work of off github projects, but might revise this policy ad-hoc and fast.
+These changes will be noted here, or on a project by project basis.

 ## Accessing data :open_file_folder: